ShanthiDev/RAG_MVP/README.md

 ## 2. Summary
 ### Goal:
-A production-grade, MLOps-first RAG system that ingests public NGO documents (e.g., Greenpeace, WWF), retrieves verifiable quotes with page-accurate citations, and exposes them via an API plus a lightweight UI for journalists and policy analysts.
+The goal is to develop the POC into a production-grade, MLOps-first RAG system that ingests public NGO documents (e.g., Greenpeace, WWF), retrieves verifiable quotes with page-accurate citations, and exposes them via an API plus a lightweight UI for journalists and policy analysts.

 ### Problem:
 Positions of NGOs are scattered across PDFs and reports; finding reliable, citable sentences is slow and error-prone.